MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/manage-deployment-pipelines.md

 * When your team follows *Gitflow* as the branching strategy, including multiple primary branches.
 * The upload from the repo goes directly into the workspace, as we don’t need *build environments* to alter the files before deployments.
 You can change this by calling APIs or running items in the workspace after deployment.

-### Scenario 2 - Git- based deployments using Build environments
+### Option 2 - Git- based deployments using Build environments

 :::image type="content" source="./media/manage-deployment-pipelines/git-build.png" alt-text="Diagram showing the flow of Git based deployment using build environments.":::

-In this scenario, all deployments originate from the same branch of the Git repository (*Main*).
+With this option, all deployments originate from the same branch of the Git repository (*Main*).
 Each stage in the release pipeline has a dedicated *build* and *Release* pipeline.
 These pipelines might use a *Build environment* to run unit tests and scripts that change some of the definitions in the items before they're uploaded to the workspace.
 For example, you might want to change the data source connection, the connections between items in the workspace, or the values of parameters to adjust configuration for the right stage.

 Once a PR to the *dev* branch is approved and merged: